-5 IMPLEMENTATION AND SEQUENCING
+IMPLEMENTATION AND SEQUENCING

-Maintaining the momentum.
-A welcome momentum on CMU as a high-level priority for the entire EU has been created.
-It is important to maintain this momentum through adequate calibration and sequencing of future actions.
-The delivery of 'quick wins' on ongoing projects of financial product regulation (ELTIFs, securitisation, the prospectus directive and private placement) is important in this regard.
-However, these will be no substitute for more ambitious initiatives with transformative long-term impact that would justify the 'union' label.
+In its September 2015 action plan, the European Commission has chosen to emphasize the delivery of 'quick wins' on ongoing projects of financial product regulation, particularly securitization and the prospectus directive.
+But these will be no substitute for more ambitious initiatives with transformative long-term impact that would justify the CMU's 'union' label.
 CMU, if ambitiously executed, can eventually deliver tangible benefits to EU citizens in terms of more jobs, growth, and a more stable financial system.
 The challenge will be to keep the momentum going despite the structural nature of the effort and the technical nature of the project, which makes it difficult to explain to broader audiences.
-Fortunately, the new EU consensus, which recognises the need for stronger capital markets as a way to make the financial system both more efficient and more resilient, is supportive.
-However, the political and technical obstacles should not be underestimated.
-Given the complexity of some of the issues listed in the previous section, it is not realistic to expect a detailed blueprint on all of them by the second half of 2015, when the Commission is expected to publish a CMU action plan.
+Encouragingly, the new EU consensus, which recognizes the need for stronger capital markets as a way to make the financial system both more efficient and more resilient, is supportive.
+However, the political and technical obstacles are also significant.